-Schmidt Type N Test Hammers provide an impact energy of 1.63ft-lbf (2.207Nm) for non-destructive testing on concrete structures of 4in (100mm) or more in thickness, and a maximum particle size ≤1.25in (32mm).
-Type N rebound hammers are available in several models designed primarily for concrete testing applications and include a variety of recording and reporting features.
+Schmidt Hammers, Type N models evaluate strength, hardness, and consistency properties of hardened concrete.
+Each generates impact energy of 2.207Nm (1.63ft-lbf) for non-destructive testing of concrete elements 4in (100mm) or more in thickness.
+Type N concrete rebound hammers are available in several models with a variety of recording and reporting features.

-- Original Schmidt Concrete Test Hammer is a Type N hammer produced by the original manufacturer.
-This industry-trusted solution that has been in use since the 1950’s.
+- Original Schmidt Concrete Test Hammer is an analog Type N hammer produced by the original Swiss manufacturer.
+The spring mechanism releases the steel plunger of the HM-75, and the rebound value is read from a sliding indicator.
+This industry-trusted solution has been in use since the 1950s.

-- Rock Schmidt Test Hammer is a version of the Silver Schmidt PC test hammer that has been designed exclusively for geological and geotechnical applications to measure hardness, strength and consistency of rock formations.
-The Type N model includes RockLink software for analysis and reporting, development of correlation curves and data collection.
+- Rock Schmidt Test Hammer is designed exclusively for geological and geotechnical applications to measure hardness, strength, and consistency of rock formations.
+The HM-82 Type N model includes RockLink software for analysis and reporting, development of correlation curves, and data collection.